 - (a) The Utility shall assess measure, program and portfolio cost-effectiveness according to the Total Resource Cost test ("TRC").
 The Utility shall, after consultation with the Council, propose the specific benefits and costs to be reported and factors to be included in the Rhode Island TRC test. - (b) That test shall include the costs of CO_2 mitigation as they are imposed and are projected to be imposed by the Regional Greenhouse Gas Initiative.
 They shall include any other costs associated with greenhouse gas reduction that are actually being imposed on energy generation and can be identified and quantified.

-Following existing Commission practice and since least cost procurement was added by the General Assembly for natural gas efficiency in 2010, the same TRC methodology (adjusted appropriately for gas measures and programs) has been applied to the evaluation of cost-effectiveness for gas programs.
+The same TRC methodology (adjusted appropriately for gas measures and programs) has been applied to the evaluation of cost-effectiveness for natural gas energy efficiency since natural gas was added to the Least Cost Procurement mandates in 2010.